MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 To enable this method, set ``#define SEAICE_ALLOW_TEM`` in ``SEAICE_OPTIONS.h`` and turn it on with :varlink:`SEAICEuseTEM` in ``data.seaice``.

 In addition, the yield curve can be truncated with a Mohr-Coulomb slope if :varlink:`SEAICEmcMU` :math:`\ne 1` in ``data.seaice``.
-By doing so, a Coulombic yield curve is defined, similar to the ones shown in :cite:`hib2000` and :cite:`ringeisen2019`.
+By doing so, a Coulombic yield curve is defined, similar to the ones shown in Hibler and Schulson (2000) :cite:`hib2000` and Ringeisen et al. (2019) :cite:`ringeisen2019`.

 For this rheology, it is recommended to use a non-zero tensile strength, so set :varlink:`SEAICE_tensilFac` :math:`>0` in ``data.seaice``, e.g. 0.05 or 5%.